UX Design

 2. Usually, a user would focus on a few projects in a few months, so it's not necessary to present all projects this user owns on the landing page.
 Thus I used a large space to show the latest query progresses, which is the top thing a user concerns.

-Challenge 3.2
+Design 3.2

 Challenge Statement

-How might we improve the efficiency of space usage?
+How to improve the space efficiency?

-1. (Query Formulator page) The right side show less usage rate and needs improvement.
-(For the whole workflow) Users define the filter much more often than defining the sorting in the Query Formulator.
+2. (For the whole workflow) Users define the filter much more often than defining the sorting in the Query Formulator.

-2. (Query Result page) Users wish to read even more data in this page.
+3. (Query Result page) Users wish to read even more data in this page.

 Actions

-I made iterative prototypes to meet feature requirements.
-At the same time, I also worked to reduce visual noises and align the UI with the design system.
+• I also worked to reduce visual noises and align the UI with the design system.

 UX Solution